×

 string

 Detects the ASN to use for the remote end of the session without explicitly setting it.
 Specify internal for a neighbor with the same ASN, or external for a neighbor with a different ASN.
-If you use this field, you cannot specify a value in the spec.bgp.routers.neighbors.asn field.
+If you use this parameter, you cannot specify a value in the spec.bgp.routers.neighbors.asn parameter.

 spec.bgp.routers.neighbors.address